alexskeels/gen3sis_evolutionary_speed/README.md

 #~~~~~~ data

-required data for gene3sis simulation
+data used and generated in this study

       m0_summary_statistics.txt         # summary statistics for m0